-Holiday lunch at this Beacon Hill spot is an annual tradition, and preceded by a skate around the Frog Pond, it’s a surefire way to create lasting memories.
-Warm up with Barbara Lynch Collective classics like onion soup, white Alba truffle risotto, and toffee bûche de Nöel during an a la carte feast, or linger over a five-course tasting menu ($75).
+Holiday lunch at this Beacon Hill spot is an annual tradition—preceded by a skate around the Frog Pond, it’s a surefire way to create lasting memories.
+Warm up with Barbara Lynch Collective classics like onion soup, a duet of goose, and the cookie cart during an a la carte feast, or linger over a five-course tasting menu ($75).
 There is an optional wine pairing, and guest bartenders will join the fun throughout the season.

 Some long lost holiday traditions, like the Jordan Marsh Enchanted Village, are gone from Downtown Crossing.
 But extravagant lunch at Locke-Ober continues every Friday this season at its successor, Yvonne’s.
-Culinary director Tom Berry and executive chef Mark Cina pay homage to the past with recipes straight from Locke-Ober menus, like baked lobster Thermidor, and an 88-ounce trifle.
-Reservations are required for a table, but there’s also a special lobster croque monsieur available this season at the bar only.
+Culinary director Tom Berry pays homage to the past with recipes straight from Locke-Ober menus—think: baked lobster Thermidor, and a huge and indulgent dessert trifle.

 Fridays, November 29-December 20, 11:30 a.m.-2 p.m., 2 Winter Place, Boston, 617-267-0047, yvonnesboston.com.